Gauge invariance of radiative jet functions in the position-space formulation of SCET: Ward Identities of the BCDF SCET Lagrangians

 The effective Lagrangians that describe an interaction between a soft quark $q_s$ and an $n$-hard-collinear quark $\xi_n$ in the SCET formulation Refs.~\cite{Beneke:2002ph, Beneke:2002ni} are given by

 where H.c.\ denotes the Hermitian conjugate, and the subscripts 1 and 2 indicate the order in $\lambda$ of these expressions.
-We refer to these Lagrangians as the Beneke-Chapovsky-Diehl-Feldmann (BCDF) Lagrangians.
+These Lagrangians generalize slightly those in Refs.~\cite{Beneke:2002ph, Beneke:2002ni}, in that they contain a nonzero quark mass.
+However, we refer to them as the BCDF Lagrangians.
 In deriving these expressions, we have started in full QCD, with a quark with mass $m$, and we have followed the steps that are given in Refs.~\cite{Beneke:2002ph, Beneke:2002ni} for the massless case.
 The detailed derivation of ${\cal L}_{2m}^{\rm BCDF}$ is given in Appendix~\ref{app:mass-lag}.

 References~\cite{Beneke:2002ph, Beneke:2002ni} also contain the $\bar \xi_{n} \ldots \xi_{n}$, $\bar q_{s} \ldots q_{s}$, and pure gauge-field SCET Lagrangians.
 The modifications of these Lagrangians for the massive case at orders $\lambda^0$, $\lambda^1$, and $\lambda^2$ are also shown in Appendix~\ref{app:mass-lag}.
 In this paper, we do not use these Lagrangians explicitly.
 Instead, we employ an equivalent, but simpler, procedure: we replace the fields $\xi_{n}$ and $\bar \xi_{n}$ with hard-collinear Dirac fields, using the expressions in Eq.~(\ref{eq:xi-projectors}); we use full-QCD Feynman rules, with the projectors $P_n$ and $P_{\bar n}$; and we expand to the desired order in $\lambda$.